Joaquín Papaleo

-Joaquín Matías Papaleo (born 23 March 1994) is an Argentine professional footballer who plays as a goalkeeper for Instituto.
+Joaquín Matías Papaleo (born 23 March 1994) is an Argentine professional footballer who plays as a goalkeeper for Gimnasia y Tiro.

 Career

 Papaleo started his career with Unión Santa Fe.
 He was part of the club's squad for the 2014, 2015 and 2016 seasons, appearing on the substitutes bench twenty-six times but failing to make an appearance.
 In July 2016, Papaleo joined Primera B Nacional side Santamarina on loan.
 He made forty-five appearances in 2016–17, which preceded Santamarina resigning Papaleo for the 2017–18 Primera B Nacional after he had returned to Unión.
 Papaleo was selected in a further twenty-four fixtures.
 He returned to Unión in July 2018, subsequently making his club debut on 2 September in the Santa Fe derby against Colón.

 A third loan move to Santamarina was completed in July 2019.
 Twenty appearances followed.
 In September 2020, Papaleo was unveiled as a new loan signing for Temperley for the rest of 2020.
 On 10 February 2021, Papaleo terminated his contract with Union and signed a permanent one-year deal with Temperley.
 On 3 January 2022, 27-year old Papaleo joined fellow league club Club Atlético Güemes on a one-year deal.

 At the end of December 2022, Papaleo joined Paraguayan club Sportivo Ameliano.